 The College of Medicine is accredited with commendation by the Accreditation Council for Continuing Medical Education (ACCME).
 This is the highest level of recognition in the accreditation process, and allows a six-year term as a provider of continuing medical education for physicians.
 Penn State College of Medicine has been continuously accredited since the office was established in 1973, and also received Accreditation with Commendation in 2000 and 2006.

-- Extend the academic expertise of Penn State Hershey's clinical and basic sciences by disseminating research and knowledge on prevention, treatment, and practice
+- Extend the academic expertise of Penn State Health’s clinical and basic sciences by disseminating research and knowledge on prevention, treatment, and practice to help improve patient outcomes

 - Provide accredited continuing medical education for internal and external audiences based on identified needs and practice gaps